-If you have a car accident or even a minor bump or scrape, these steps should help you to make a car insurance claim.
+If you have a car crash, or even a minor bump or scrape, these steps should help you to make a car insurance claim.

-Exchange details with anyone else involved.
-This includes your name, address and vehicle registration.
+- Exchange details with anyone else involved.
+This includes names, addresses, phone numbers, and vehicle registrations.

-Don’t say sorry.
+- Don’t say sorry.
 You shouldn’t admit fault if you’re not sure what happened.
 Although you’re not legally accepting responsibility by apologising, the other party could try to use it against you at a later date.

 If you don’t report an accident, someone could claim against you later.